TahaMetin/Samurai-Sudoku-Solver-With-Threads/README.md

 # Samurai Sudoku Solver With Threads
- Comparison of 5 and 10 thread solution performance for samurai sudoku
+ Comparison of 5 and 10 thread solution performance for samurai sudoku. made with System.Threads library.